Kink dynamics for the Yang-Mills field in an extremal Reissner-Nordstr\"om black hole: Positivity and repulsivity of the potential

 \subsection{Positivity.}

 Now, employing the estimates over $h_0$ in the previous subsection and the integral form of $h_0'$, we are in position to deal with the sign of $V_0$.

-\begin{lemma} The potential $V_0$ is non-negative over the real line.
-In particular $L_0$ has a positive first eigenvalue and positive spectrum. \end{lemma} \begin{proof} To prove the positivity of $V_0$, first we will obtain a convenient formulation of the potential in terms of an integral.
+\begin{lemma} The potential $V_0$ in \eqref{eq:L0} is non-negative over the real line.
+In particular $L_0$ only has nonnegative spectrum. \end{lemma} \begin{proof} To prove the positivity of $V_0$, first we will obtain a convenient formulation of the potential in terms of an integral.
 By definition of $V_0$ and \eqref{eq:h0'} we have

 Integrating by parts to eliminate the potential $V$ on the right hand side, and using \eqref{eq:h0 phi0}, we obtain

 Thus, we have the integral formulation of $V_0$,

 where we have defined $K(y):= V'(y) - 2h_0(y)V(y).$ We will prove the positivity of $K(y)$ for all $y\geq0$.